afa-farkhod/System-Status-Dashboard/README.md

 chmod -R 700 ./path/to/System-Status-Dasshboard
 ```

+### Ececution:

+- Run the script from the terminal: ./main.sh

 ## Reference

 - [The Shell Scripting Tutorial](https://www.shellscript.sh/) - This tutorial is written to understand some of the basics of shell script programming (aka shell scripting), and to introduce some of the possibilities of simple but powerful programming available under the Bourne shell.